-A Flat catalog is an additional table storing all information about a product or categories in Magento 2 store.
+A Flat table is an additional table storing all information about a product or a category.
 Working principle here is fairly simple: the shorter the query to the database, the better the store performance.
 That’s it, we’ve freed the rabbit from the hat.
 You think it’s time to leave?
-Hold on, I’ll tell you how our cute fluffy friend got there.
+Hold on, I’ll tell you how our cute fluffy friend got there.)

-Here is a step-by-step instruction on how to enable Magento 2 Use Flat Catalog Product and Use Flat Catalog Category.
-Navigate to: Store > Configuration > Catalog > Storefront > Use Flat Catalog Category or Use Flat Catalog Product = YES:
+Store > Configuration > Catalog > Storefront > Use Flat Catalog Category или Use Flat Catalog Product = YES

-Let’s test the work of enabled Magento 2 Flat Catalog step by step.
+Let’s test the work of activated Magento 2 Flat Catalog step by step: